Traumatic brain injury (TBI) happens when the brain is jostled or shaken within the skull. It can be mild to severe.

 Traumatic brain injury can lead to serious neurological consequences.

 What To Expect During Traumatic Brain Injury Recovery

 A person with traumatic brain injury is cared for by a neurologist.
 Specific treatments vary depending on the extent of brain damage and the location of the injury.
 A mild traumatic brain injury, such as concussion, may involve resting the brain for a short period (including avoiding minor activities like reading).

 Because there is no way to reverse brain damage, treatment for severe traumatic brain injury focuses on rehabilitation.
 It may include psychotherapy, occupational rehabilitation, and physical therapy.
 Medical treatment may also require management of complications from the injury.

 Promoting a safety-first culture can help prevent traumatic brain injury.
 To reduce your risk:

-Dignity Health - St. Rose Dominican treats traumatic brain injury in Las Vegas and Henderson, NV.
+Dignity Health - St. Rose Dominican hospitals treats traumatic brain injury in Las Vegas and Henderson, NV.